collectivenectar/soundslip0/README.md

 # soundslip - 0(v0)
 An audio NFT platform for artists and fans

+# Current State:

+This is in research and planning phase, with a focus on getting to stage 1 of 5 stages as an MVP (Minimum viable product).

+*Current Task* as of 06/04/24

+Tech Stack Research

+Being heavily dependent on the chia blockchain, which would normally require a private node, I'm starting out by building on mintgardens API, to familiarize myself with the requirements and get up to speed quickly.

+If you have any suggestions feel free to reach out!

 # MVP stages:

 ## Version 1: Basic Audio Discovery and Management